TahirRiaz/terralense-example-eval/README.md

 ## Unique Naming Convention

-**Important:** All test files use a **unique prefix naming convention** to prevent naming conflicts when Terralense evaluates files together.
+**Important:** All test files use a **unique prefix naming convention** to prevent naming conflicts when Terralens evaluates files together.

 Each test file has a unique 2-4 letter prefix that is applied to ALL objects within that file:
 - Variables: `variable "prefix_name"`